hughbris/grav-plugin-admin-addon-toast-ui-editor/README.md

 # Admin Addon Toast Ui Editor Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **Admin Addon Toast Ui Editor** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
-Add a Toast UI field to admin blueprints for markdown editing
+*The **Admin Addon Toast Ui Editor** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
+Add a [Toast UI editor](https://ui.toast.com/tui-editor) field to admin blueprints for markdown editing.

 ## Installation

+The Admin Addon Toast Ui Editor plugin requires and only works within the Admin plugin.
+Admin is listed as a dependency and must be installed.

-Installing the Admin Addon Toast Ui Editor plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing this plugin plugin can be done in one of two ways:

+* The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command;
+* the manual method lets you do so via a zip file.

+> **Advanced method**: If you maintain a `.dependencies` file for your project, you can also install the plugin by adding its details to that file and running [`bin/grav install`](https://learn.getgrav.org/cli-console/grav-cli#install).

 ### GPM Installation (Preferred)